josedavp/portfolio/README.md

   <li> Displays resume </li>
 </ul>

-Major issue.
-Lacks a proper *Contact Form* as of now.
-Fixing that soon along with a simpler Domain Name.
+Lacks a proper **Contact Form** as of now.
+Fixing that soon along with a simpler Domain Name and other pending improvements.

 Incomplete Website that will be periodically updated.